FailAcademy/learning/wdp-vancouver/_slides/week-02/01a-cli.md

 &mdash;David Baumgold

 ---
-class: middle

 # Command Line Apps

-- On OSX we will be using iTerm2
+* On OSX we will be using iTerm2
-- On Windows, we will be using Git BASH.
+* On Windows, we will be using Git Bash.
 If you'd like, you can use the built-in Cmd.exe, or install PowerShell, or Cygwin.

 ---

-template: inverse
+class: center, middle

+.large[
-# Let's try out some basic commands
+Let's try out some basic commands...
+]

 ---